exonum/exonum-doc/src/architecture/storage.md

   elements, while the `ValueSetIndex` orders elements arbitrarily due to hash function properties.

+### SparseListIndex

+> There's this new index type which is not really documented.
+> We probably should document it (or maybe remove it from the code base?)

+### Entry

+> It is also possible to store scalar values.
+> This feature is used in some system tables so we may like to document it.

 ### Merkelized Indices

 Merkelized indices represent a list and a map with additional